Park House Rest Home - PAMMS Assessment Report

 Level of Quality Assurance and Contract Compliance Monitoring

-Level 1 - No Concerns, minor concerns - standard monitoring
+Level 1 - No Concerns, standard monitoring

 Level of Engagement with the Authority